mendelwsys/TestMendel/README.md

-﻿Template application for start working with:
+# Template application for start working with:

 1. Java Swing
 2. SQL through JDBC on DerbyDb